astropy/astropy-APEs/APE_specutils.rst

 Implementation
 --------------

-`specutils` already exists in [its github repository](https://github.com/astropy/specutils), although the changes outlined in this APE will need to be implemented there. `specreduce` also has [an implementation](https://github.com/crawfordsm/specreduce), which will be adapted to use the framework described here.
-Similary, visualization via the [`specviz` package](https://github.com/spacetelescope/specreduce) will do the same.
+`specutils <https://github.com/astropy/specutils>`_ already exists in its github repository, although the changes outlined in this APE will need to be implemented there. `specreduce <https://github.com/crawfordsm/specreduce>`_ also has an implementation, which can be adapted to use the framework described here.
+Similary, visualization via the `specviz <https://github.com/spacetelescope/specreduce>`_ package will do the same.
 Of course, other packages for spectroscopic analysis exist, and hopefully will also be adapted to this framework in due time.

 Backward compatibility